zeekcollins/SpotifyAPI_app/README.md

 ## :running: Running

-I deployed the app with Heroku.
-If you're interested in taking a look at the live site, [check it out here](https://spotifyapi-app.herokuapp.com/).
+I previously deployed this app on Heroku, but once they removed their free tier, I decided to just deploy this app using GitHub Pages.
+If you're interested in taking a look at the site, [check it out here](https://zeekcollins.github.io/SpotifyAPI_app).

 ### Note